 We do not offer in-house training or "board and train" services, instead we strongly believe in Animal-Assisted Intervention (AAI) (human-animal bond), and the many benefits of the human-animal bond by training your own dog.
 We coach the owner/handler in how to train the dog, educating the owner/handler on how to handle scent properly, the risks of cross contamination, and the realities of life with a service dog and the challenges that they may encounter with a service dog in public.
 With this foundation of education and training for the owner/handler, he/she is better able to maintain the scent training for the life of the dog as well as be a confident service dog team in public.

 What breed of dog is best suitable for gluten and/or allergen detection?

 Can I train my pet dog to become my scent-detection service dog?

 This must be determined on a case-by-case basis, and requires evaluating whether your dog can be trained in the task(s) required to mitigate your disability.
 It takes a unique skillset for a dog to be a service dog, which requires a specific temperament for public access, as well as the dog has to like to use it’s nose, (not all dogs even within a working breed like to do scent work).
-Service dogs are trained from a very early age (beginning with the breeder) to be able to handle the stress of working in public, most pet dogs do not have that skillset and training foundation.
+Service dogs are trained from a very early age (beginning with the breeder or foster raiser) to be able to handle the stress of working in public, most pet dogs do not have that skillset and training foundation.

 How long does the program take?

 At what level can a dog detect odor

-There is a lot of misinformation on the internet and in news articles that state a dog can detect at a specific level (parts per million) of gluten or other allergen.
+There is a lot of misinformation on the internet and in news articles that state a dog can detect at a specific level (parts per million) of gluten or other allergens.
 While we understand that dogs have a highly specialized olfactory system much more sensitive than humans, currently there is limited but ongoing scientific research on this topic, and none currently specific to gluten and/or allergen detection.